bneedhamia/LunarClock/README.md

 The current Sketch requires an Arduino Mega, a Sparkfun Transmogrishield, a Sparkfun CC3000 WiFi Shield, and an AdaFruit 28BYJ-48 12V.
 Details are in the code.

 NOTE: This is a work in progress.
 I'm currently developing it.
+Actually, it's sort of stalled, awaiting inspiration.
+I definitely need to replace the Arduino boards with a single ESP8266-based board.

 State: it turns an AdaFruit 28BYJ-48 12V stepper motor in half-step mode;
 it reads HM Almanac page to read the date/time (UTC), the current age of the moon in days,